plrigaux/sysd-manager/README.md

 * Select a unit at program opening by passing a unit name as cli argument (see --help)

 ## Upcoming features
-Here features that may come one day
+Here are features that may come one day:
 * clean unit like `systemctl clean`
 * multi languages
 * ...